-1. Indicator title Approved Stakeholder Engagement Strategy and % Implementation of the Stakeholder Engagement Strategy 2.
-Short definition The number of stakeholder engagements held by the NRCS in relation to the development and implementation of compulsory specification or regulations administered by the NRCS 3.
-Source/collection of data Meeting minutes and or attendance registers of the engagements 4.
+Indicator title Approved Stakeholder Engagement Strategy and % Implementation of the Stakeholder Engagement Strategy Short definition The number of stakeholder engagements held by the NRCS in relation to the development and implementation of · · compulsory specification or regulations administered by the NRCS 3.
+Source/collection of Meeting minutes and or attendance registers of the data engagements A Mathaul of administration 4.
 Method of calculation Simple count and percentage against the target 5.
 Means of Verification Proof of event or engagement or attendance registers 6.
-Assumptions The Indicator is used to measure stakeholder participation by stakeholders and broadening participation by stakeholders.
+Assumptions The Indicator is used to measure stakeholder participation o.
+Assumptions stakeholders.
 Assumptions is that each engagement is by representative sample of the industry, stakeholders or regulated industry company representatives 7.
-Disaggregation of Beneficiaries N/A 8.
-Spatial Transformation Included are small and medium enterprises 9.
-Calculation Type Cumulative 10.
+Disaggregation of N/A Beneficiaries 8.
+Spatial Included are small and medium enterprises Transformation 9.
+Calculation Type Cumulative 10 Departing avala Ou ant a why a compared at it is a 10.
 Reporting cycle Quarterly cumulative 11.
 Desired performance 100% implementation of stakeholder engagement strategy 12.
-Indicator responsibility Head of Business Units
+Indicator responsibility Head of Business Units -2aroator rooperiolomity